Storm of Love: Season 18: Josie Klee and Paul Lindbergh

 Josie wants to move on from Paul, since she believes he will never feel the same way.
 When Paul declares his love for her, Josie is over the moon.
 Paul plans to break up with Constanze, but she has a car accident and he feels he cannot leave her.
 Paul and Josie start seeing each other in secret.
 With Josie, Paul feels for the first time since the death of his wife, Romy, he can finally move on.
 Constanze finds out about their affair and swears revenge.
 Paul eventually breaks up with Constanze to be with Josie.
-Their happiness is short-lived because Josie finds Paul in bed with a woman named Tatjana (this was all staged by Constanze who had Tatjana drug Paul and put him in her bed).
+Their happiness is short-lived because Josie finds Paul in bed with a woman named Tatjana (this was all staged by Constanze who hired Tatjana to drug Paul).
 Josie ends things with Paul despite his protests of innocence.
 Paul begins seeing Constanze again and Josie starts dating Leon Thorman.
 Paul agrees to move to London with Constanze.
 Josie is devastated when she finds out a man named Ricky Müller is actually her biological father and not Erik.
 Paul comforts her and they almost kiss, making Paul realise he still loves her and cannot leave with Constanze.
-Constanze is heartbroken and confesses to her scheme with Tatjana.
+Constanze is heartbroken and confesses to the scheme with Tatjana.
 Paul is furious, but still makes peace with Constanze before she leaves town.
 Paul wants to tell Josie the truth, but Erik advises him to let Josie move on with her life.
-When Josie learns the truth about what happened with Tatjana from Leon, she declares she is happy with Leon and it changes nothing for her.
-Paul still holds out hope that Josie will come back to him.
-Leon and Paul constantly clash over Josie and Leon even accuses Paul of trying to kill him.
+When Josie learns the truth about what happened with Tatjana from Leon, she declares she is happy with Leon and it changes nothing for her, but Paul still holds out hope that Josie will come back to him.

 Leon proposes to Josie, but in that moment Josie realises she loves Paul and wants to be with him.
 Paul and Josie share a romantic reunion.
 Paul proposes to Josie and she accepts.
 Josie gets a job in Lisbon, which Paul is thrilled about since he can be close to his daughter.
 After a series of mishaps, they get married in a small ceremony with family and friends.
 Paul takes Josie's surname and Erik also officially adopts Josie.
 Leon also decides to leave town and parts on good terms with Josie.
 After heartfelt goodbyes with everyone, Josie and Paul depart Bichelheim for their new beginning in Portugal.